cevr/ftld/README.md

   Option.Some(5),
 ];

-const sequenced: Option<number[]> = Option.sequence(options);
+const option: Option<number[]> = Option.all(options);

-console.log(sequenced); // None, since there's a None value in the array
+console.log(option); // None, since there's a None value in the array
 ```

-In this example, we use the `sequence` function to combine the options array into a single `Option`.
+In this example, we use the `all` function to combine the options array into a single `Option`.
 Since there's a `None` value in the array, the result is `None`.

-In summary, `traverse` is used when you have an array of values and a function that turns each value into an `Option`, whereas `sequence` is used when you already have an array of `Option` values.
+In summary, `traverse` is used when you have an array of values and a function that turns each value into an `Option`, whereas `all` is used when you already have an array of `Option` values.
 Both functions return an `Option` containing an array of unwrapped values if all values are `Some`, or a `None` if any of the values are None.

 #### Any